Anthracite: Names

 Anthracite derives from the Greek anthrakítēs (ἀνθρακίτης), literally "coal-like".
 Other terms which refer to anthracite are black coal, hard coal, stone coal, dark coal, coffee coal, blind coal (in Scotland), Kilkenny coal (in Ireland), crow coal or craw coal, and black diamond.
-"Blue Coal" is the term for a once-popular and trademarked brand of anthracite, mined by the Glen Alden Coal Company in Pennsylvania, and sprayed with a blue dye at the mine before shipping to its northeastern U.S. markets to distinguish it from its competitors.
+"Blue Coal" is the term for a once-popular and trademarked brand of anthracite, mined by the Glen Alden Coal Company in Pennsylvania, and sprayed with a blue dye at the mine before shipping to its Northeastern U.S. markets to distinguish it from its competitors.

 Culm has different meanings in British and American English.
-In British English, "culm" is the imperfect anthracite of north Devon and Cornwall, which was used as a pigment.
-The term is also used to refer to some Carboniferous rock strata found in both Britain and in the Rhenish hill countries (the Culm Measures).
-Lastly, it may refer to coal exported from Britain during the 19th century.
+In British English, culm is the imperfect anthracite, located predominantly north Devon and Cornwall, which was used as a pigment.
+The term is also used to refer to some carboniferous rock strata found in both Britain and in the Rhenish hill countries, also known as the Culm Measures.
+In Britain, it may also refer to coal exported from Britain during the 19th century.
 In American English, "culm" refers to the waste or slack from anthracite mining, mostly dust and small pieces not suitable for use in home furnaces.